gwaidan/metro-modular/Flightpath/readme.md

 -slightly beefed-up ground plane stitching, and the component board now has ground pours on both sides;

 -adding a location marker to keep JLCPCB production batch numbers hidden out of sight;

+-polarity stripe marker on the Euro power header

 -removing branding/trademarks and renaming in accordance with Pichenettes' wishes.